12 Illustration Styles Every Illustrator Should Know

 Get inspired by others

 Find and follow your favorite artists for inspiration.
-Creativity is a community; we all bounce off and inspire one another as long as you know how to stay true to your unique style without being too influenced by your peers and colleagues.
+Creativity is a community, and we all bounce off and inspire one another as long as you know how to stay true to your unique style without being too influenced by your peers and colleagues.

 Share and get feedback

 As we've just said, creativity is a community!
-Share your illustrations on social media, ask friends and colleagues for feedback, or send us your stuff.
+Share your illustrations on social media, ask friends and colleagues for feedback, and send us your stuff, too.
 The Linearity Curve crew loves to see what digital artists are creating.